Ntare VI of Ankole

+He died in October 2011 at the age of 71 and was succeeded by his son, the current titular King Charles Rwebishengye.

 Coronation and kingship

 His coronation took place on November 20, 1993 and was subsequently nullified by the NRM government.
 He was the first king after the kingship had been abolished 1967.
 The kingship in Ankole is still not restored, contrary to the other kingdoms in Uganda viz Toro, Buganda and Bunyoro.
 President Museveni himself nullified the coronation in 1993, saying the people of Ankole had to decide.